hneyster/hneyster.github.io/_pages/about.md

 ## News

 The first paper from my postdoc is now out!
 Brian Beckage and I show how coniferous trees may be key for ameliorating heat waves in the Pacific Northwest.
-See my [twitter thread](https://twitter.com/HaroldEyster/status/1528749939647553538) for a summary.
+[Summary twitter thread](https://twitter.com/HaroldEyster/status/1528749939647553538).
 > Eyster, H. N., & Beckage, B. (2022).
-Conifers may ameliorate urban heat waves better than broadleaf trees: evidence from Vancouver, Canada. *Atmosphere*, *13*, 830. [free link](https://doi.org/10.3390/atmos13050830)
+Conifers may ameliorate urban heat waves better than broadleaf trees: evidence from Vancouver, Canada. *Atmosphere*, *13*, 830.
+[Free link](https://doi.org/10.3390/atmos13050830).

 The first papers are now out from my PhD!
 The first on using genetic information and recognition of interdependent relationships with nature to motivate the conservation of widespread species.
-See my [twitter thread](https://twitter.com/HaroldEyster/status/1482037800098840589)for a summary.
+[Summary twitter thread](https://twitter.com/HaroldEyster/status/1482037800098840589).

 > Eyster, H. N., Olmsted, P., Naidoo, R., & Chan, K. M. A. (2022).
-Motivating conservation even for widespread species using genetic uniqueness and relational values. *Biological Conservation*, *266*, 109438. <https://doi>. org/10.1016/j.biocon.2021.109438. [free link](https://authors.elsevier.com/a/1ePth1R%7EeL8ba).
+Motivating conservation even for widespread species using genetic uniqueness and relational values. *Biological Conservation*, *266*, 109438. <https://doi>. org/10.1016/j.biocon.2021.109438.
+[Free link](https://authors.elsevier.com/a/1ePth1R%7EeL8ba).
 [Data](doi.org/10.17605/OSF.IO/CXY58)

 The second paper combines a whole bunch of biophysical metrics to show that woody perennial polyculture farms in the US enhance biodiversity and ecosystem services relative to traditional farms.
-[Twitter summary here](https://twitter.com/HaroldEyster/status/1480549083358105601).
+[Summary twitter thread](https://twitter.com/HaroldEyster/status/1480549083358105601).

 > Kreitzman, M., Eyster, H. N., Mitchell, M., Czajewska, A., Keeley, K., Smukler, S., Sullivan, N., Verster, A., & Chan, K. M. A. (2022).
-Woody perennial polycultures in the U.S. Midwest enhance biodiversity and ecosystem functions. *Ecosphere*, *13*(1). [free link](https://doi.org/10.1002/ecs2.3890).
+Woody perennial polycultures in the U.S. Midwest enhance biodiversity and ecosystem functions. *Ecosphere*, *13*(1).
+[Free link](https://doi.org/10.1002/ecs2.3890).
 [Data](https://figshare.com/collections/Midwest_Woody_Perennial_Polycultures/5645281)

 In Summer 2021 I completed my [PhD](https://doi.org/10.14288/1.0401270) at the University of British Columbia with [Dr. Kai Chan](https://chanslab.ires.ubc.ca/).
 Before coming to UBC, I received a BA from Harvard University in Environmental Science and Public Policy.